pcalouche/awtf/README.md

 - tables.feature
 - tooltips.feature

-There are feature files in the awtf-app-example project that demonstrate how to use a mixture of the core framework and steps for your own applcation.
+There are feature files in the awtf-app-example project that demonstrate how to use a mixture of the core framework and steps for your own application.
 They are:
 - myAppExampleFeature.feature